 Advisors must be a student, staff, or faculty member at American University.
-Participation of persons acting as legal counsel is not permitted.
+Participation of persons acting as legal counsel is not permitted (exception for Title IX cases, please see Student Conduct Code for details).
 For more information on the role of an advisor, see the Student Conduct Code.

 Witnesses: Both the complainant and the respondent may bring witnesses to the hearing.
 Witnesses may be either be fact witnesses or character witnesses.
 Fact witnesses have relevant information to provide about the incident in question.
 Complainants and respondents may call fact witnesses.
 Character witnesses attest to the respondent's character.
 Only respondents may call character witnesses.
 Character witnesses may only be called during the sanctioning phase of the hearing to provide a statement.
 Character witnesses are not asked any questions.